karol-dubas/MultithreadingCSharp/async_notes.md

 # 6.3.
 Using Task Completion Source

 In C#, there are several options for performing parallel operations.
-The latest one is the TPL approach.
+The latest one is the TAP approach.

 ## Event-based asynchronous pattern